-Shaun of the Dead quite rightly won the Empire award for Best British Film in 2005 and is included in countless film compilations (it currently sits at #241 in the IMDB chart).
+Shaun of the Dead quite rightly won the Empire award for Best British Film in 2005 and is included in countless film compilations.
 It takes all that is good about British humour, throws into a blender with the best horror films around and creates an instant classic.

 Best performance; Nick Frost as Shaun best friend Ed